+Of the amount hereinabove appropriated for the Stormwater Management Grants and Watershed Restoration Projects programs, such amounts as are necessary or required may be transferred to the Water Resources Monitoring and Planning - Constitutional Dedication special purpose account, subject to the approval of the Director of the Division of Budget 2 and Accounting.
 The unexpended balance at the end of the preceding fiscal year in the Watershed Restoration Projects account is appropriated for the same purpose.
-2 Notwithstanding the provisions of any law or regulation to the contrary, in addition to such amounts as may be authorized pursuant to separate legislation, there is appropriated to the Lake Hopatcong Commission \$500,000 from the revenue derived from fees imposed and paid to the New Jersey Motor Vehicle Commission for power vessel operator licenses, to 6 be credited to and deposited in the "Lake Hopatcong Fund" established pursuant to section 12 of P.L.2000, c.175 (C.58:4B-12) for the purposes of continuing operations of the 8 Commission, subject to the approval of the Director of the Division of Budget and Accounting; provided, however, that in the event that actual power vessel operator license fee collections are less than \$500,000, there is appropriated such additional amounts from 12 other revenues of the Motor Vehicle Commission as the Director of the Division of Budget and Accounting determines to be necessary to achieve a total amount of \$500,000 to be credited to the Lake Hopatcong Fund.
-14 16 CAPITAL CONSTRUCTION 05-4840 \$60,000,000 18 Water Supply Total Capital Construction Appropriation, Science and Technical Programs \$60,000,000 20 Capital Projects: 05 Drinking Water and Clean Water (\$60,000,000)0 Infrastructure 22 24 44 Site Remediation and Waste Management 26 DIRECT STATE SERVICES 19-4815 Publicly-Funded Site Remediation and Response \$10,223,000 28 23-4910 Solid and Hazardous Waste Management 5,637,000 27-4815 35,703,000 30 Remediation Management.....
-Total Direct State Services Appropriation, Site Remediation and Waste Management \$51,563,000 Direct State Services: 32 Personal Services: Salaries and Wages 34 (\$7,258,000)Materials and Supplies (146,000)Services Other Than Personal (3,396,000)36 Maintenance and Fixed Charges (437,000)Special Purpose: 38 Cleanup Projects Administrative (10,223,000)Costs 27 Hazardous Discharge Site 40 Cleanup Fund - Responsible Party (20,228,000)27 New Jersey Spill Compensation Fund -0 Administrative Costs (9,875,000)42 Notwithstanding the provisions of any law or regulation to the contrary, from the amounts hereinabove appropriated from the Hazardous Discharge Site Cleanup Fund and from the 44 New Jersey Spill Compensation Fund, such amounts as are necessary are appropriated for costs associated with the Administration and Support Services program, subject to the 46 approval of the Director of the Division of Budget and Accounting.
-In addition to site specific charges, the amount hereinabove for the New Jersey Spill 48 Compensation Fund - Administrative Costs account is appropriated from the New Jersey
+Notwithstanding the provisions of any law or regulation to the contrary, in addition to such 6 amounts as may be authorized pursuant to separate legislation, there is appropriated to the Lake Hopatcong Commission \$500,000 from the revenue derived from fees imposed and 8 paid to the New Jersey Motor Vehicle Commission for power vessel operator licenses, to be credited to and deposited in the "Lake Hopatcong Fund" established pursuant to section 12 of P.L.2000, c.175 (C.58:4B-12) for the purposes of continuing operations of the

+Grants account is appropriated for the same purpose.

+The unexpended balance at the end of the preceding fiscal year in the Stormwater Management

+CAPITAL CONSTRUCTION

+Commission, subject to the approval of the Director of the Division of Budget and other revenues of the Motor Vehicle Commission as the Director of the Division of Budget and Accounting determines to be necessary to achieve a total amount of \$500,000 to be

+Accounting; provided, however, that in the event that actual power vessel operator license fee collections are less than \$500,000, there is appropriated such additional amounts from

+05-4840 Water Supply \$60,000,000

+Total Capital Construction Appropriation, Science

+and Technical Programs \$60,000,000

+C Programme and the state of the

+Capital Projects:

+05 Drinking Water and Clean Water Infrastructure ..... (\$60,000,000)

+44 Site Remediation and Waste Management

+30 DIRECT STATE SERVICES

+credited to the Lake Hopatcong Fund.

+19-4815 Publicly-Funded Site Remediation and Response \$10,223,000 32 23-4910 Solid and Hazardous Waste Management 5,637,000 27-4815 Remediation Management 35,703,000 34 Total Direct State Services Appropriation, Site Remediation and Waste Management \$51,563,000

+36 Personal Services: 36 Personal Services.

+Salaries and Wages (\$7,258,000)

+38 Materials and Supplies (146,000)

+Services Other Than Personal (3,396,000)

+40 Maintenance and Fixed Charges (437,000)

+Special Purpose:

+42 19 Cleanup Projects Administrative Costs (10,223,000)

+27 Hazardous Discharge Site Cleanup Fund - Responsible Party (20,228,000)

+44 27 New Jersey Spill Compensation Fund - Administrative Costs (9,875,000)

+Notwithstanding the provisions of any law or regulation to the contrary, from the amounts hereinabove appropriated from the Hazardous Discharge Site Cleanup Fund and from the New Jersey Spill Compensation Fund, such amounts as are necessary are appropriated for costs associated with the Administration and Support Services program, subject to the approval of the Director of the Division of Budget and Accounting.

+In addition to site specific charges, the amount hereinabove for the New Jersey Spill Compensation Fund - Administrative Costs account is appropriated from the New Jersey